livewire/livewire/docs/validation.md

 By default, Livewire rule messages and attributes are localized using Laravel's translate helper: `trans()`.

-You can opt-out of locaization by passing the `translate: false` parameter to the Rule attribute:
+You can opt-out of localization by passing the `translate: false` parameter to the Rule attribute:

 ```php
 #[Rule('required', message: 'Please provide a post title', translate: false)]